ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 **In 2019 I reimplemented the 2018 paper World Models by David Ha & Jürgen Schmidhuber**.
 This post takes a unapologetically deep and indulgent look at the theory and practice of the reimplementation.

-The remiplementation code base is in [adgefficiency/world-models](https://github.com/ADGEfficiency/world-models).
-References & resources are kept in [ADGEfficiency/rl-resources/world-models](https://github.com/ADGEfficiency/rl-resources/tree/master/world-models).
+The remiplementation source code is in [ADGEfficiency/world-models](https://github.com/ADGEfficiency/world-models).
+References & resources are in [ADGEfficiency/rl-resources/world-models](https://github.com/ADGEfficiency/rl-resources/tree/master/world-models).

 This project took around ten months: